smalldatalab/docker-ohmage-omh-suite/README.md

 1. `\q` to exit `psql`
 1. `exit` to exit the shell

-Once the databases are ready, you can simply restart all the containers and they will be ready to go.
-Restart with:
+Once the databases are ready, you can simply start all the containers and they will be ready to go.
+Start all containers with:
 ```
+sudo docker-compose up -d

+# Stop all containers with
 sudo docker-compose stop
-sudo docker-compose up -d
 ```

 At this point, you should be ready to go.
 Optionally, you can follow the 'Test Instructions' below, so create a test user and login.